 I’m helping in the development of an engine for augmented reality instructional games.
 I received my B.S. degree in Computer Science at the Ateneo in 2016.
 I’m interested in games, anything that involves interactive multimedia, and graphic design.

-Victor “Icon” Ortega, Research Assistant
+Victor “Icon” Ortega, Lecturer

 I am a lecturer in Ateneo de Manila University’s Department of Information Systems and Computer Science.
 I do all things game-related, from playing them to studying them to making them.
 My work as a research assistant is focused towards the game design of minigames and the game development of virtual and augmented reality apps.
 I graduated in 2017 with a degree in Computer Science, specialization in interactive multimedia.

 Dominique Manahan is a researcher for the Ateneo Laboratory for the Learning Sciences, and was a former Teach for the Philippines teacher fellow assigned to Kamuning Elementary School for two school years.
 She has been involved in managing education and business-related programs and projects in the corporate, government and academe settings.

 I am an assistant professor in the Department of Information Systems and Computer Science of the Ateneo de Manila University.
 My areas of interest include human-computer interaction, game-based learning, and gamification in education.

 I am a part-time instructor in the Department of Information Systems and Computer Science of the Ateneo de Manila University and a full-time researcher in the Ateneo Laboratory for the Learning Sciences.
 My research practice is centered on Embodied Cognition and Gamification.
 I also do work on alternative location sensing using Bluetooth Low-Energy Beacons.